DEI at Horsley witten group

 The DEI Committee’s goals align with our Mission, Vision, and Values.
 The committee developed a multi-year action plan to help move towards implementing our purpose and achieving our overarching goals.
 We implemented the following actions in our plan:

-• Provided DEI training opportunities for staff
+- Provided voluntary DEI training opportunities for all interested staff

-• In-depth training for individuals with Diversity@Workplace
+- In-depth training for individuals with Diversity@Workplace

-• Company-wide trainings, including discussions on DEI topics and a Diversity @ Workplace training on unconscious bias
+- Company-wide trainings, including discussions on DEI topics and a

 Our work in progress includes:

-• Considering inclusive and equitable approaches for our talent acquisition process
+- Considering inclusive and equitable approaches for our talent acquisition process

-• Developing a plan for an internship program that supports transparency and a more equitable approach to identifying candidates
+- Developing a plan for an internship program that supports transparency and a more equitable approach to identifying candidates

 MISSION